Tanaille/Aronium-Data-Extractor/README.md

 ## Additional Information

-The Aronium POS database schema can be found [HERE](https://github.com/Tanaille/Aronium-Data-Extractor/blob/master/Images/Aronium%20Database%20Schema.pdf).
+The Aronium POS database schema can be found [here](https://github.com/Tanaille/Aronium-Data-Extractor/blob/master/Images/Aronium%20Database%20Schema.pdf).
 This schema has been generated using
-DbVisualizer and has been provided to simply the creation of new report generation methods.
+DbVisualizer and has been provided to simplify the creation of new report generation methods.

 ## Platforms